MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 MILWAUKEE BREWERS

-What’s next: Cruising steadily toward the postseason, the Brewers need to fend off the challenging Cubs to secure the NL Central title and wild-card hosting duties.
-Milwaukee currently sits 4.5 games ahead of Chicago in the standings, and the two teams will play a three-game series to close out the regular season — possibly for all the marbles.
+What’s next: Cruising steadily toward the postseason, the Brewers need to fend off the challenging Cubs and Reds to secure the NL Central title and wild-card hosting duties.
+Milwaukee currently sits eight games ahead of Chicago in the standings, and the two teams will play a three-game series to close out the regular season.

 How they got here: The Brewers have continued to do what they do best this season, with dominant pitching from both the rotation and the bullpen backed up by juuuust enough offense.
 The three-headed monster of Corbin Burnes, Brandon Woodruff and Freddy Peralta — with a Devin Williams chaser — has led the way in a division race that has been Milwaukee’s to lose for a while now.